SEER Stat Fact Sheets: Anal Cancer

 Who Gets This Cancer?

 Anal cancer is slightly more common in women than men.
 Infection with human papillomavirus (HPV) has been associated with this cancer.
-The number of new cases of anal cancer was 1.7 per 100,000 men and women per year.
+The number of new cases of anal cancer was 1.8 per 100,000 men and women per year based on 2007-2011 cases.

 - All Races